taogen-docs/resources-of-learning/#cs-foundations.md

 - You Don't Know JS: Async & Performance [5] by Kyle Simpson
 - You Don't Know JS: ES6 & Beyond [6] by Kyle Simpson

 For Frameworks

 - jQuery in Action by Bear Bibeault
+- jQuery: Novice to Ninja by Earle Castledine
 - JavaScript and JQuery: Interactive Front-End Web Development by Jon Duckett
 - Node.js in Action by Marc Harter, Mike Cantelon, Nathan Rajlich, and T. J. Holowaychuk
 - RxJS in Action by Daniels, Paul P., Atencio, Luis

+Some More

+- Designing Web Interfaces: Principles and Patterns for Rich Interactions by Bill Scott
+- Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems by Steve Krug
+- RESTful Web Services by Leonard Richardson

 Tutorials